Rugby: NTT Docomo promoted to Top League

 NTT Docomo Red Hurricanes were promoted to the Japan Rugby Top League on Sunday following a 30-14 win over Mitsubishi Sagamihara Dynaboars at Hanazono Rugby Ground.

-The victory sees the Top West champions win Top Challenge 1 and an automatic spot in the top flight, replacing Honda Heat, who will be one of eight teams in the new national second division, Top Challenge League.
+The victory sees the Top West champions clinch Top Challenge 1 and win an automatic spot in the top flight, replacing Honda Heat, who will be one of eight teams in the new national second division, Top Challenge League.

 TC1 features the three regional champions and the best runner-up and was played on a round-robin basis.